 Class of 2018:

 Class of 2019:

-Drop In Sessions with the Associate Dean for Students
+Associate Dean for Students Drop In Sessions

-Unfortunately, the Associate Dean has found herself booked solid again, this week.
-In lieu of scheduled one-on-one full 30-minute advising appointments during this time, Dr. Zehle is offering blocks of student-drop in hours in order to make herself available to students to discuss any arising issues or concerns.
+Dr. Zehle is offering blocks of student-drop in hours in order to make herself available to students to discuss any arising issues or concerns.
 You can secure a 10-minute spot during the provided drop-in hours, using the Student Affairs Dean for Students Drop-In Hours sign up.
 Please contact Kiersten Hallquist if you have any questions or concerns.

 Last year's series produces student feedback requesting the Office of Medical Student Education limit conflicts during these sessions, allowing students to attend these unique specialty-exploration opportunities.
 Thus, the Office of Medical Student Education will decline events scheduled on Tuesdays and Thursdays, between September 17 and December 1, 2015 in order to protect this time for students.
 Please contact the Office of Medical Student Education should you have questions or concerns regarding this decision.

 THIS WEEK - Final Fall 2015 Community Medical School